 To put it simply, the Delphi Technique is used to make decisions about complex issues based on individual opinions.
 In this method, a group of experts writes down and shares their thoughts about a problem with a facilitator.
 Each expert’s view is compiled into a summary report by the facilitator.

 The experts then review the information and provide updated predictions to the facilitator to produce a new report.
-This process continues until participants reach a consensus or agreement on the topic.
+This process continues with systematic reviews until participants reach a consensus or agreement on the topic.

 How to use the Delphi Technique